davewsmith/purpleair-to-mqtt/README.md

      python purpleair_to_mqtt.py <sensorindex>

-Setting DEBUG=1 in `.env` loads sample data and prints the MQTT topic and message instead of requiring a server.
+Setting DEBUG=1 in `.env` loads sample data and prints the topic and message instead of publishing to MQTT.